Greenhouse gas emissions by Turkey: International politics

 Murat Kurum has said that global cooperation is key to tackling climate change, and US climate change envoy John Kerry has said that the top 20 emitting countries should reduce emissions immediately.
 Turkey and some other member countries say the Energy Charter Treaty should be changed to help with decarbonization, but because changes must be unanimous this is unlikely to happen.
 Turkish Petroleum Corporation (TPAO) is in discussions with private-sector companies about investment in Black Sea fossil gas.
 China funded Emba Hunutlu coal-fired power station started up in 2022.

-Ratification of the Kigali amendment to the Montreal Protocol, which limits emissions of fluorinated gases, has been approved by Parliament and is awaiting presidential approval. it has not been ratified, but there are some restrictions on selling these gases, and tightening of the 2018 regulation is being considered.
-The chief climate change envoy is Mehmet Emin Birpınar, a Deputy Minister of Environment.

 The government says that, as a developing country having less than 1% responsibility for historical greenhouse gas emissions, Turkey's position under the UNFCCC and Paris Agreement is not fair at all.
 However some academics say that low historical greenhouse gas emissions can only be used as a fairness justification under international environmental law by least developed countries and small island developing states.
 They say that almost all G20 countries, including Turkey, should reduce their emissions below the 2010 level.
 Nevertheless, the same academics say that countries with higher historical emissions should reduce emissions more.

-The Turkish Industry and Business Association lobbied for ratification of the Paris Agreement.
-The non-ratification was used as an argument against approval of Woodhouse Colliery in the UK, as opponents said much of the coal would be exported to Turkey.
-In 2021 Turkey again asked to be removed from Annex 1 (developed countries) of the UNFCCC, "in order to make our fight against climate change more effective and to have access to climate finance".
-Some business people said that Turkey does not need more climate funding in order to meet its current commitments, so should ratify the Paris Agreement and stop building coal power in order to avoid the CBAM.
 Environmental lawyers became more active in the 2020s, but as of 2021, the European Court of Human Rights has not yet decided whether to hear the case of Duarte Agostinho and Others v. several countries including Turkey, brought by children and young adults.
 The Paris Agreement was ratified by parliament shortly before the 2021 United Nations Climate Change Conference.

 Hakan Mining and Generation Industry & Trade Inc. is constructing Gisagara peat-fired power station in Rwanda.